YunChunChen/Machine-Learning-Foundation/README.md

 # Machine-Learning-Foundations
-This repository contains the homework code for Machine Learning Foundations course.
+This repository contains the homework codes for Machine Learning Foundations course.